phantran/rpsgame/README.md

 - The component folder contains the main components of the UI of the game

-- Because this project uses redux for state management, I decided to put the main logic of the game (decide the winner) in actions folder (right before dispatch a state update to redux store).
+- Because this project uses Redux for state management, I decided to put the main logic of the game (decision of the winner) in actions folder (right before dispatch a state update to the redux store).
 You can find it in src/actions/result.js